lupyuen/lupyuen.github.io/src/rewind.md

 - __Previous Commit__ is OK _(Previous Score = 1)_

 - __This Commit__ is NOT OK _(This Score = 0)_

+Prometheus returns the __Breaking Commit__ that we seek...

+TODO: Screenshot of Prometheus

 Coded in our __Rust App__ like so: [nuttx-rewind-notify/main.rs](https://github.com/lupyuen/nuttx-rewind-notify/blob/main/src/main.rs#L44-L73)